esprit-dev/homebridge-dummy/README.md

 - `schedule.cronCustom` - Custom cron string for triggering the accessory. *Required if `schedule.cron` = `CUSTOM_CRON`
     - See [crontab.guru](http://crontab.guru) for help

+### Limiter
+Restrict the total time this accessory can be set to its non-default value, for each specified period

+- `limiter.id` - A random id (such as UUID) for storing the limit.
+Change this value to reset the limit.
+- `limiter.limit` - The total time number of seconds/minutes/hours that this accessory may run for each `period`
+- `limiter.units` - The units to use for delay above (`MILLISECONDS`, `SECONDS`, `MINUTES`, or `HOURS`). *Required if limit is set.
+- `limiter.period` - How often the limit is reset (`HOUR`, `DAY`, `WEEK`, `MONTH`) *Required if limit is set.
+    - `HOUR` is reset at X:00:00, `DAY` at local midnight, `WEEK` on Monday, and `MONTH` on the 1st day

+### Sensor
 - `sensor.type` - Optionally attach a sensor that mirrors the state of the parent accessory
-    - Valid values are `CarbonDioxideSensor`, `CarbonMonoxideSensor`, `ContactSensor`, `LeakSensor`, `MotionSensor`, `OccupancySensor`, or `SmokeSensor`
 - `sensor.timerControlled` - If true, sensor will be activated if accessory is reset by timer but not if it is reset manually

+Valid values for sensor are:
+- `CarbonDioxideSensor`
+- `CarbonMonoxideSensor`
+- `ContactSensor`
+- `LeakSensor`
+- `MotionSensor`
+- `OccupancySensor`
+- `SmokeSensor`

+### Commands
+Execute arbitrary commands (e.g. curl) when the accessory changes state

+- `onCommand` - Arbitrary command to execute when lightbulb/outlet/switch/thermostat turns on
+- `offCommand` - Arbitrary command to execute when lightbulb/outlet/switch/thermostat turns off
+- `lockCommand` - Arbitrary command to execute when lock mechanism is locked
+- `unlockCommand` - Arbitrary command to execute when lock mechanism is unlocked
+- `commandTemperature` - Arbitrary command to execute when temperature changes

+### Defaults
 - `temperatureUnits` - Units to use for thermostats, either 'C' or 'F'

-- `enableWebook` - Turn on webhooks for this accessory.
-See [Webhooks](https://github.com/mpatfield/homebridge-dummy#webhooks) section below for details.

 - `defaultOn` — Initial value.
 Default _ON_ = true, default _OFF_ = false
 - `defaultBrightness` — If set, lightbulb will have additional dimmer settings with this default brightness percentage
 - `defaultLockState` - The initial value for the lock, "locked" or "unlocked"
 - `defaultPosition` — Initial position for the door/window/blinds, "open" or "closed"
 - `defaultThermostatState` - The initial state for the thermostat, "auto", "heat", "cool", or "off"
 - `defaultTemperature` - The default temperature for the thermostat in `temperatureUnits` defined above

-- `onCommand` - Arbitrary command to execute when lightbulb/outlet/switch/thermostat turns on
-- `offCommand` - Arbitrary command to execute when lightbulb/outlet/switch/thermostat turns off

-- `lockCommand` - Arbitrary command to execute when lock mechanism is locked
-- `unlockCommand` - Arbitrary command to execute when lock mechanism is unlocked

-- `commandTemperature` - Arbitrary command to execute when temperature changes
+### Options
+- `enableWebook` - Turn on webhooks for this accessory.
+See [Webhooks](https://github.com/mpatfield/homebridge-dummy#webhooks) section below for details.
 - `resetOnRestart` _ If true, accessory will return to default state when Homebridge restarts
 - `disableLogging` — If true, state changes will not be logged

 ## Webhooks